Children are a joy, but they can be a pain in the wallet.

-This doesn’t mean you must abandon your children, though.
-It’s possible to help grown kids financially without spending money on them.
+Fortunately, it’s possible to help grown kids financially without spending money on them.
+Here are several ways to do it:

 1. Let them use your car

 Even if you charge your kids a little money for your services, you could still save them money.
-The average baby sitter’s rate is $16.20 per hour, according to Care.com, a website that connects parents with local baby sitters, nannies and other types of caregivers.
+The average babysitter’s rate is $16.25 per hour, according to Care.com, a website that connects parents with local babysitters, nannies and other types of caregivers.

 Check out Care.com’s baby-sitting rates calculator to get an idea of how much you could charge.